Using Ember in Visual Studio Code

 Press Escape to close the Peek window.

 The VS Code Marketplace has many community created extensions for Ember.js development which add features like code snippets and advanced code suggestions.
 You can search in the Extensions view (⇧⌘X (Windows, Linux Ctrl+Shift+X)) by typing 'ember'.

 Can I debug Ember client side code with VS Code?

-You can use the Debugger for Chrome extension for client side debugging.
+You can use the built-in browser debugger for client side debugging.
 Unfortunately it is difficult to get the configuration correct due to the sourcemaps created by the Ember CLI default transpiler.
-See here for an explanation and partial workaround.